Skip to main content

 Summary

-Registering a custom AI Assistant in Oracle Analytics appears to work well.
+Registering a custom AI Assistant in Oracle Analytics works well.
 My initial questions were answered quickly and correctly.
-However, as I started testing more complex queries—especially those involving additional Oracle Analytics content—the results were not as impressive.
+However, as I began testing more complex queries—especially those involving additional Oracle Analytics content—the results were less impressive.

 That said, Rome wasn’t built in a day.

 Interestingly, I tested questions in Slovenian, and since I am using ChatGPT, it handled them well—despite the dataset being English-only.
-So, that’s a promising sign.
+That’s an encouraging sign.

 Comparing with SELECT AI

-I previously tested SELECT AI in Oracle Autonomous Database and was surprised by its ability to interpret questions based on implied measures that weren’t explicitly defined in the dataset.
+Previously, I tested SELECT AI in Oracle Autonomous Database and was impressed by its ability to interpret questions based on implied measures that weren’t explicitly defined in the dataset.

-For instance, even though Profit Ratio wasn’t predefined, SELECT AI was able to calculate it.
+For example, even though Profit Ratio wasn’t predefined, SELECT AI was able to calculate it.
 In contrast, Oracle Analytics returned the following:

 Question 7